 sdlfris last Friday, all in ISO8601 format (20150722).
 For the quesy, I have

 s-datethat puts some dashes in (2015-07-22).

-- Other often-used words; I have a few that expand to names of customers, projects, and domain terms, so I don't mess up names or capitalization.
+- Other often-used words; I have a few that expand to names of customers, hard-to-spell personal names, projects, and domain terms, so I don't mess up names or capitalization.